Medically Managed Detox

 - Diarrhoea, vomiting

-Our specialist detoxification centre is staffed by 1-2 registered nurses and one healthcare assistant as well as our onsite 24/7 Medical Officer and a member of the therapy team.
+Our specialist detoxification centre is staffed by 1-2 registered nurses and one healthcare assistant as well as a doctor on call 24/7

 “The symptoms”, explains Dr McCann “are managed with non-medication interventions, by supporting the patient”.
 In order to ease the process, Castle Craig provides complementary therapies, such as acupuncture, hyperbaric oxygen treatment and stress-management techniques.